-The site has been viewed by Parks Victoria, VSA, VLCT, CDAA, and the ASF and all of these organisations are happy with its content as of the time of writing.
+The site was originally viewed by Parks Victoria, VSA, VLCT, CDAA, and the ASF and all of these organisations are happy with its content as of the original time of writing.
 The sponsors of this site (The Wilderness Shop and Bogong Equipment) are contributing towards the running costs and I am making no profit whatsoever, and I cannot recommend them highly enough either – be sure to mention this site if you purchase any gear from them.
-Its a labour of love

 My caving history

 We then went into Rift Cave which involved a very exposed chimney climb which scared the hell out of me, but the last cave we did was Honeycomb which is one of the best open access caves in the Buchan region, and that cemented an excellent introduction to proper caving.
-I didn’t cave much with RMIT but I did do more trips, including another trip to Labertouche.
+I didn’t cave much with RMIT but I did do more trips in those early times, including another trip to Labertouche.

 At the end of 2003 I finished with RMIT and joined the Caving Club of Victoria (CCV).
 Within a few months I ended up on the committee as treasurer due to dwindling member base.
 The other two active cavers needed another caving partner, so I was taken under the wing of Amy Ware and Doug Henry who both taught me everything there was to know about horizontal caving, and 2004 was chock full of caving, seeing me in Buchan every few weeks soaking in caving and all of its basic lessons.
 I really owe Amy and Doug a debt of gratitude as they taught me so much and were so welcoming!
 It was a fun time.

-Unfortunately CCV only lasted a year, with all of its once active members either getting too physically knackered or found different hobbies (what is it with cavers becoming sea-kayakers???) and the final committee of Amy and Doug and myself, and the remaining CCV members who had all given up caving decided to put the club into hibernation.
-It was at this point I (and Doug and Amy) joined the Victorian Speleological Association (VSA) through lack of any other choice.
+Unfortunately, CCV only lasted a year, with all of its once active members either getting too physically knackered or finding different hobbies.
+The final committee of Amy and Doug and myself, and the remaining CCV members who had all given up caving decided to put the club into hibernation.
+It was at this point that Doug and Amy and myself joined the Victorian Speleological Association (VSA) through lack of any other choice.

 The first time I met anyone from VSA was just before CCV folded.
-I had organised a weekend of caving with Amy, and I got to Homeleigh a bit earlier, to walk into the dining room and found a dozen individuals, all over the age of 50, sitting round the table looking at laptops.
-“Bloody hell – who are these old farts” was my thought, just after which they explained that VSA were having an old timers weekend.
+I had organised a weekend of caving with Amy, and I got to Homeleigh a bit earlier, to walk into the dining room and found a dozen individuals sitting round the table looking at laptops.
+“Bloody hell – who are these old farts” was my thought, just after which they explained that VSA were having an old timers’ weekend.

 Caving in the United Kingdom

 During that time I was a member of WSG (Westminster Speleo Group) and SWCC (South Wales Caving Club).
-I did such famous caves as Ease Gill, Gaping Gill, Ogof Fynnonn Ddu, Dan-Yr-Ogof, Swildons, GB, Peak Cavern, and many many others.
-I was amazed when i first walked into the locker room at the SWCC Cottage (which is actually a whole street, its massive) to find a VSA Sticker on one of the lockers.
-To this day I never worked out who put it there!
-Also, believe it or not, Ogof Fynnonn Ddu runs DIRECTLY below the cottage and on the right trips the leader can tell you that your are beneath it.
-It is a long system of some 50kms and 300m depth, and I did at least 6 trips into it.
+I did such famous caves as Ease Gill, Gaping Gill, Ogof Fynnonn Ddu, Dan-Yr-Ogof, Swildon’s, GB, Peak Cavern, and many many others.
+I was amazed when i first walked into the locker room at the SWCC Cottage (which is actually a whole street) to find a VSA Sticker on one of the lockers.
+To this day I never worked out who put it there.
+Also, believe it or not, Ogof Fynnonn Ddu runs directly below the cottage and on the right trips the leader can tell you that you are beneath it.
+It is a long system of some 50kms and 300m depth, and I did at least six trips into it.

 England has a formalised standards system for caving for all civilians, which I think should be introduced here.
 Presently the only qualifications for caving in Australia are within the defence forces, or the scouts.
 Normal everyday people in Australia are instructed by their chosen caving club.
 Some have formal training nights or weekends, whereas the smaller groups just pass down knowledge as they go on trips.
 Its a bit like being a Jedi – generally you have a master and an apprentice.
 Generally the university clubs have more official training.